confidential-containers/confidential-containers/quickstart.md

 While the operator deploys all the required binaries and artifacts and sets up runtime classes that use them, certain platforms may require additional configuration to enable confidential computing.
-For example, a specific host kernel or firmware may need to be utilized.
+For example, a specific host kernel or firmware may be required.
 The guides section has further instructions on how to apply individual TEE environments.

 ## Using CoCo